kirillperesh/illustrator_scripts/README.md

 ## Cate's Layer Kit
 Scrip for batch parent layer renaming with optional auto-numering or partial replacement.
-It also analyses all the layers of the document and shows numbers of unnamed, duplicating, empty and nested layers.
+It also analyses all the layers of the document and displays quantity of unnamed, duplicating, empty and nested layers.

 ### Usage
 *yet to add. its quite intuitive though*